Ciudad Real

+It was founded as Villa Real in 1255 as a royal demesne town and enclave long surrounded by territory belonging to the military order of Calatrava.
+Its history in the late middle ages was influenced by friction with the latter.

 History

-It was founded with the name Villa Real ("Royal Town") under the auspice of Alfonso X, who granted it a charter that followed the model of Cuenca's.
-Located within the dominion of the Military Order of Calatrava, the repopulation struggled initially.
-Weary of the influence of Villa Real, an independent town directly dependent on the crown embedded within the territory dominated the Order of Calatrava, the masters of the Order established a rival market in nearby Miguelturra seeking to disrupt the town's economic activity.
+It was founded in 1255 with the name Villa Real ('Royal Town') under the auspices of Alfonso X, who granted it a charter that followed the model of Cuenca's.
+It was not founded from scratch, but founded over Pozuelo de San Gil, a hamlet belonging to the land of Alarcos.
+An independent royal demesne enclave embedded within the dominion of the Military Order of Calatrava, repopulation struggled initially.
+Weary of the influence of Villa Real, the masters of the Order of Calatrava established a rival market in nearby Miguelturra seeking to disrupt the town's economic activity.

-During the Middle Ages, four kilometres of walls and one hundred and thirty towers protected a population made up of Christians, Muslims and Jews.
+Jews soon settled in Villa Real, with the existence of a middle-sized jewry already documented by 1290, only three decades after the foundation of Villa Real.

+Friction between Villa Real and the Order of Calatrava reached its climax towards 1323, with an armed conflict between the two parties.

 Villa Real hosted the Cortes of Castile in 1346.

+The local aljama was by and large dismantled upon the 1391 pogroms.
+The endogenous element of antisemitism was underpinned by the Jews' deals with the Calatravans throughout the 14th century and their local reputation as loan sharks.

-Juan II of Castile granted Villa Real the status of city in 1420, thus becoming Ciudad Real ("Royal City").
+Juan II of Castile granted Villa Real the status of city in 1420, thus becoming Ciudad Real ('Royal City').
 The city most probably did not have more than 2000 inhabitants by the time and despite having celebrated Cortes once, the dominant city in the area was still Almagro.

 After the unification of the Iberian kingdoms under the Catholic Monarchs, Ciudad Real became the capital of the province of La Mancha in 1691.
 This fact favoured its economic development which was shown by the construction of several important buildings.
 The 1755 Lisbon earthquake destroyed many of these buildings.
 In 1809, during the Peninsular War, French troops defeated the Spanish army and occupied the town, using the local hospital as their headquarters and barracks.

 Following the creation of the province of Ciudad Real as per the 1833 territorial division, the status of provincial capital of Ciudad Real was challenged by the cities of Almagro and Manzanares, with a similar population by the mid-nineteenth century.
 However the initiatives intending to take the provincial capital out of Ciudad Real did not succeed.

-Much of the centre was destroyed during the Spanish civil war.
+Much of the centre was destroyed during the Spanish Civil War.